KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index-2024.md

   - Do a very small bit of research on the competition so you can discuss how your idea differs from the competition.
   - Use each section of the first iteration of the Business Model Canvas to summarize why you are excited about this idea and to hypothesize why it will be a success.
 In addition to the field pad work, submit your Business Model Canvas to the Google Classroom by 8 am on Thursday.

-**For Friday**

-- Note that for Friday, using Google slides, you will prepare a **5 minute pitch talk** for potential investors "pitching" your tech start-up idea.
-  - Title slide should include who, what, when, where, and why.
-  - You should have two or more additional slides, but be strategic!
-5 minutes is very short, so be very concise!
-  - Images are always good to have, but be sure to credit them.
-  - The final slide should invite questions because there will be an additional 5 minutes for questions.

 ## Day 2: May 27, 9:00-10:15 - Meeting on Third Floor

 ### Day 2 Theme: Building Blocks of Business Models